HappyJayXin/BookStorage-App/README.md

 # BookStorage-App
-A BookStorage App which can add book item including: BookType, BookName, BookPrice, BookDate, and also can delete or change for each item.
+A BookStorage App which can add book item including: BookType, BookName, BookPrice, BookDate, each bookitem will be stored in localStorage, and of course can delete or change for each of bookitem.

 And calculate for total cost and books, and percentage for each cost of book series.